-CERN's latest experiment colliding the minds of scientists with the imagination of artists opened in 2011 with the Prix Ars Electronica Collide@CERN prize in Digital Arts.
+CERN's experiment colliding the minds of scientists with the imagination of artists opened in 2011 with the Prix Ars Electronica Collide@CERN prize in Digital Arts.
 This was the first prize to be announced as part of the new Collide@CERN 3-year artists residency programme initiated by the laboratory.

-This international competition to win a funded residency at CERN and Ars Electronica, Futurelab, marks the 3-year science/arts cultural partnership and creative collaboration between CERN and Ars Electronica – which originated with CERN's cooperation with Origin, the annual Ars Electronica Festival in September 2011.
+This international competition to win a funded residency at CERN and Ars Electronica, Futurelab, marked the 3-year science/arts cultural partnership and creative collaboration between CERN and Ars Electronica – which originated with CERN's cooperation with Origin, the annual Ars Electronica Festival in September 2011.

 The first winner from a competiton that attracted 395 entries from over 40 countries around the world in 2011 was the German visual artist Julius von Bismarck.
 The jury also awarded three honorary mentions.
-Read more...
-And follow the blog
+Read more...and follow the blog.

 In November 2012, following the second Prix Ars Electronica Collide@CERN open call, the award was given to the American sound sculptor Bill Fontana.
 Read press release.
 The jury also awarded an honorary mention to the mexican artist Ale de la Puente.
 Bill Fontana will be in residence at CERN starting in July 2013.